Plague of Justinian: Genetics of the Justinian plague strain

-The Plague of Justinian is generally regarded as the first historically recorded epidemic of Yersinia pestis.
+The plague of Justinian is generally regarded as the first historically recorded epidemic of Yersinia pestis.
 This conclusion is based on historical descriptions of the clinical manifestations of the disease and the detection of Y. pestis DNA from human remains at ancient grave sites dated to that period.

 Genetic studies of modern and ancient Yersinia pestis DNA suggest that the origin of the Justinian plague was in Central Asia.
-The most basal or root level existing strains of the Yersinia pestis as a whole species are found in Qinghai, China.
-Other scholars contest that, rather than Central Asia, the specific strain that composed the Justinian plague began in Subsaharan-Africa, and that the plague was spread to the Mediterranean by merchants from the Kingdom of Aksum in East Africa.
-This point of origin aligns more with the general South-North spread of the disease from Egypt into the rest of the Mediterranean world.
+The most basal, or root level, existing strains of the Yersinia pestis as a whole species are found in Qinghai, China.
+Other scholars contest that, rather than Central Asia, the specific strain that composed the Justinian plague began in sub-Saharan Africa, and that the plague was spread to the Mediterranean by merchants from the Kingdom of Aksum in East Africa.
+This point of origin aligns more with the general south–north spread of the disease from Egypt into the rest of the Mediterranean world.
 It also explains why Sassanid Persia saw a later development of the outbreak despite stronger trade links with Central Asia.
 After samples of DNA from Yersinia pestis were isolated from skeletons of Justinian plague victims in Germany, it was found that modern strains currently found in the Tian Shan mountain range system are most basal known in comparison with the Justinian plague strain.
 Additionally, a skeleton found in Tian Shan dating to around 180 AD and identified as an "early Hun" was found to contain DNA from Yersinia pestis closely related to the Tian Shan strain basal ancestor of the Justinian plague strain German samples.
 This finding suggests that the expansion of nomadic peoples who moved across the Eurasian steppe, such as the Xiongnu and the later Huns, had a role in spreading plague to West Eurasia from an origin in Central Asia.

 Earlier samples of Yersinia pestis DNA have been found in skeletons dating from 3000 to 800 BC, across West and East Eurasia.
 The strain of Yersinia pestis responsible for the Black Death, the devastating pandemic of bubonic plague, does not appear to be a direct descendant of the Justinian plague strain.
 However, the spread of Justinian plague may have caused the evolutionary radiation that gave rise to the currently extant 0ANT.1 clade of strains.